siso/pyconru/README.md

 pyconru
 =======

-Python snippets for PyCon Russia slide deck
+Python snippets for my slide deck ["Autoscaling in the Cloud"](http://goo.gl/P2uJpK) that I delivered at PyCon Russia 2014.